Scalable Experimental Bounds for Entangled Quantum State Fidelities: Fidelity Lower Bounds for Dicke States

 \subsubsection{Overall Results}

-Figure~\ref{fig:dicke-all} shows the bounds for Dicke State $\dicke{N}{K}$ where the Dicke states from left to right are sorted according to the number of required CNOT gates in the untranspiled circuit.
-In the $X$ axis, Dicke states $\dicke{N}{K}$ are represented as $D-N-K:(C)$ where $N$ is the number of qubits, $K$ is hamming weight and $C$ is the number of CNOT counts.
-The plot shows the lower bound ${\langle \mathcal{S}_{J_z} + \mathcal{S}_{J^2} \rangle}_{\rho}$ and measurement success probability along with two-sided 68\% confidence interval below and above the mean of the distribution.
+Figure~\ref{fig:dicke-all} shows the bounds for Dicke State $\dicke{N}{K}$ on Quantinuum H1-2E simulator and H1-2 processor where the Dicke states from left to right are sorted according to the number of required CNOT gates in the untranspiled circuit.
+In the $X$ axis, Dicke states $\dicke{N}{K}$ are represented as $D-N-K:(C)$ where $N$ is the number of qubits, $K$ is Hamming weight and $C$ is the number of CNOT counts.
+Each plot shows the lower bound ${\langle \mathcal{S}_{J_z} + \mathcal{S}_{J^2} \rangle}_{\rho}$, measured success probability along with a two-sided 68\% confidence interval below and above the mean of the distribution, and Hellinger fidelity.
 We observe statistical noise in the lower bound estimation for the smaller Dicke states (with few CNOTs).
 We also find that the fidelity lower bound decreases with the increasing number of CNOT gates on both the simulator and real hardware.
-Also, we observe that the lower bound estimation of Dicke states is better in hardware than in the simulator.
+Also, we observe that the bounds on Dicke state preparation fidelity are better in hardware than in the simulator.
 For our largest Dicke state $\dicke{10}{5}$, the simulator lower bound estimation on fidelity is 0.22 while the hardware estimation is 0.46.
 Quantinuum specification mentions that although the simulators provide a high-fidelity representation of the hardware device's output, some variances between the results may occur as the simulation's noise models cannot fully capture the actual hardware behavior.
+Additionally, we observe that both the upper bounds (measured success probability and Hellinger fidelity) decrease with increasing CNOT count, although the decrease is much flatter than the lower bound.
+Notably, the Hellinger fidelity provides a much sharper bound than the measured success probability.
+Initially, the Hellinger fidelity is very close to the measured success probability.
+Still, as the CNOT count increases, the gap between the Hellinger fidelity and the measured success probability starts to widen.
+Furthermore, the gap between the lower and the upper bounds increases for higher Dicke states.
+Overall, the experimental results for the bounds on both the simulator and hardware follow the theoretical relationships among the bounds mentioned in Section~\ref{sec:related-works}.

-The sudden inconsistency of lower bound estimation from $\dicke{8}{2}$ could be because the experiments before and after $\dicke{8}{2}$ were executed in a different time span.
+The sudden inconsistency of lower bound estimation from $\dicke{8}{2}$ on hardware could be because the experiments before and after $\dicke{8}{2}$ were executed in a different time span.
 Moreover, the experiments after $\dicke{7}{3}$ were run just after the H1-2 machine became online after calibration.
-The plot also shows that the measured success probability represents the upper bound of quantum fidelity, and the gap between the lower bound \& the upper bound starts to increase for higher Dicke states.